By: Sarah Sommerfeld, PAg, Regional Forage Specialist, Outlook

-For more information and assistance with managing invasive weeds contact a Regional Forage Specialist or call the Agriculture Knowledge Centre at 1-866-457-2377.
+For more information on using forages to manage saline areas or the Farm Stewardship Program contact your local Regional Forage Specialist or the Agriculture Knowledge Centre at 1-866-457-2377